Received a Letter? Click Here to Schedule an Inspection

 What’s the next step?

-The inspection program began in 2019 with approximately 600 homes from Main
+The inspection program began in 2019 with approximately 600 homes between Main

-Street to Division Street north of College Street.
-In 2020, approximately 800 homes in the northeast portion of the City between 10th and 22nd Streets, from Story Street east to the City limits, will be inspected.
+Street and Division Street north of College Street.
+The program continued in 2020 with approximately 800 homes, between 10th Street and 22nd Street east of Story St, and in 2021 with approximately 800 homes between Story Street and Division Street north of the railroad tracks.
+In 2022 the inspection area will be in the north central portion of the City.
 If your property is within the inspection area you will be notified by mail of the upcoming work.

 Check out the links below for FAQs, proper sump pump installation diagrams, program updates and more!